espocrm/documentation/docs/development/metadata/app-entity-manager-params.md

 !!! note

     Only field types that have one attribute are supported.
-Meaning that you can't use field type like *link*, *linkParent*, *linkMulitple*.
+Meaning that you can't use field type like *link*, *linkParent*, *linkMultiple*.